lamarquise/printf/README.md

 m is the size of the thing that was created from the format str and specs/flags ret is c is the len of format that was read to get through 1 % thing.

+Can't do i += ft spec parsing instead of c = ... and i += c after, cuz the format string could be any length, so would have to subtract a really big number, and risk a bunch of stuff..

+This may be one of the most refined functions i have ever writen....

 #### Spec Parsing
 Spec parsing mostly outsources work but it serves as a main switch or junction.